ethersphere/bee-docs/docs/installation/docker.md

 ```

 :::info
 If starting your node for the first time, you will need to deploy a chequebook contract.
-See [Start Your Node](/docs/getting-started/start-your-node) for more info.
+See [Manual Installation](/docs/installation/manual) for more info.
 :::

 To persist files, mount a local directory as follows and enter the password used to encrypt your keyfiles.
 Note, Docker insists on absolute paths when mounting volumes, so you must replace `/path/to/.bee-docker` with a valid path from your local filesystem.